 - Vermont Mentoring Database

 - Events, News, & Blog

 2018 Vermont Mentoring Symposium

-On June 4th Mobius will host the third annual Vermont Mentoring Symposium, at the Waterbury State Office Complex!
-This is the only professional development and networking opportunity of its kind focused on youth mentoring in Vermont and brings together mentoring program staff, board members, and supporters from across the state.
-This year the Symposium will feature a keynote address from David Shapiro, CEO of MENTOR (The National Mentoring Partnership) and workshop tracks dedicated to supporting youth in exploring post-secondary education, adverse childhood experiences and trauma-informed care, and strengthening mentoring program operations.
+On June 4th, Mobius hosted the third annual Vermont Mentoring Symposium, at the Waterbury State Office Complex!
+The Symposium is the only professional development and networking opportunity of its kind focused on youth mentoring in Vermont and brings together mentoring program staff, board members, and supporters from across the state.
+This year the Symposium featured a keynote address from David Shapiro, CEO of MENTOR (The National Mentoring Partnership) and workshop tracks dedicated to supporting youth in exploring post-secondary education, adverse childhood experiences and trauma-informed care, and strengthening mentoring program operations.

 9:00-9:30 – Registration